Difference Between Aleve and Ibuprofen

 Aleve vs Ibuprofen

-The difference between Aleve and Ibuprofen is the frequency of in-taking and dosage difference.
-As the half-life of Aleve is higher than the Ibuprofen, it is dosed in every 8 to 12 hours of the previous intake whereas if taking the Ibuprofen then it requires to be taken in every 4 to 6 hours of the previous intake.
+The difference between Aleve and Ibuprofen is the in-taking frequency and dosage difference.
+As the half-life of Aleve is higher than that of Ibuprofen, it is dosed every 8 to 12 hours of the previous intake, whereas if taking Ibuprofen, then it requires to be taken every 4 to 6 hours of the previous intake.

 Aleve vs Ibuprofen

-Aleve is one type of pain-relieving drug that is manufactured by Bayer and is available for over-the-counter buying options as well as based on a prescription from the doctor.
+Aleve is one type of pain-relieving drug manufactured by Bayer and is available for over-the-counter buying options and based on a doctor’s prescription.

-It has longer-acting effects as it suppresses the pain for longer hours and thus it is taken in the time gap of 8 to 12 hours.
+It has longer-acting effects as it suppresses the pain for longer hours; thus, it is taken in the time gap of 8 to 12 hours.
 It can be taken twice a day.

 Comparison Table